-our model (JOULE) obtains a gain of 9.1% compared with the fusion methods using standard SVM classifier without explicitly modeling shared and specific components (84.1% vs. 75%), and a significant gain of 11.4% compared with HFM.
+Results.
+The results and comparison are shown in Table 2.
+Our method achieves an accuracy of 84.1 percent, which significantly outperforms the state-of-the-art result [39] by a large margin (9.4 percent).
+It is worth noting that most of our baseline implementations including the simple combination of our heterogeneous features with a standard SVM classifier can achieve a performance comparable to the state-of-the-art method with carefully designed classifiers, which proves that our feature is superior to that developed in [39].
+Especially, by considering the shared and specific components, our model (JOULE) obtains a gain of 9.1 percent compared with the fusion methods using standard SVM classifier without explicitly modeling shared and specific components (84.1 versus 75 percent), and a significant gain of 11.4 percent compared with HFM.
 In addition, our JOULE works better than MTDA on CAD 60 set with a smaller performance gain than on the MSR Daily set.

-The confusion matrix of the results by our JOULE model is presented in Figure 5.
-It can be seen that our model can distinguish well the five activities of rinsing mouth with water, wearing contact lenses, cooking(chopping), working on computer and random activities, which demonstrates that our model can effectively capture the interactions between human and the manipulated object.
+The confusion matrix of the results by our JOULE model is presented in Fig. 5.
+It can be seen that our model can distinguish well the five activities of rinsing mouth with water, wearing contact lenses, cooking (chopping), working on computer and random activities, which demonstrates that our model can effectively capture the interactions between human and the manipulated object.
 It can also be observed that the activities of talking on couch and relaxing on couch are often confused by our model, mainly due to the inaccurate human skeletons captured by the Kinect camera.